 In the engineering field, evaluations are usually done on technical skills, not other skills, such as project or people management.
 As we enter a new decade, however, engineering project management is becoming a necessity for engineers to take their careers to the next level.
 Engineers who invest in perfecting their project management skills often find they are given more responsibilities within the business.

 We spoke with the senior management team at CCS Automations, an Orlando-based Industrial Automation company that helps businesses install and maintain systems they need to operate timely and efficiently, to get their opinions on what skills are needed for engineers in the upcoming year.
-As a company who relies on their engineers to handle client-facing initiatives, they had a lot of great information to share.
+As a company that relies on its engineers to handle client-facing initiatives, it had a lot of great information to share.

 To support the needs of these many participants effectively, the ability to communicate the technical and process elements of the project in both technical and non-technical terms is essential and is often the difference between success or failure and profit or loss for any engineering project.